realtradam/Plore-Tabletop-Game/src/combat.md

 ## Enemy Turn

 The GM resolved the enemy effects in any order they wish.
 Any enemy that was not targeted this round by a player attack deals damage to a player of the GMs choice equal to the enemy's attack stat.
 Once all of these are resolve then the enemy turn ends.

+---

+Each round will consist of the following flow:

+Melee -> Ranged -> Magic

+At any point before or after an action a character could move(might not have movement?)
+Within each of those phases the order goes like this:

+Enemy intention -> Player actions(any order) -> enemy actions

+---

+Magic always hits but damage is unpredictable(roll for damage) Physical can sometimes miss(roll for hit) but has consistant damage

+---

+A combat game will be structured in a way inspired by binding of issac board game

+Player card vs enemy cards.
+The location the players are in will determine what doodads are availible (doodads are things like furniture)